Psycho-social studies and Therapeutic Practices research theme

 - intergenerational dynamics.

-External Advisor: John Diamond (CEO Mulberry Bush School and Lead National Centre for Therapeutic Residential and Foster Care)
+External Advisor: John Diamond (CEO Mulberry Bush Organisation and International Centre for Therapeutic Care)

 - Helen Lucey (Bath)